-All of which might be considered rather mundane were it not for the subsequent cultural impact and the architectural timing of the new building (1910 fell in the era of Vienna Modernism).
+All of which might be considered rather mundane were it not for the cultural impact and architectural timing of the new building; 1910 fell in the era of Vienna Modernism.

-That fondness owes some debt to the significance of the location.
-The Urania not only towers over the confluence of the Donaukanal and the River Wien.
-It also marks the edge of the old town as you leave east in the direction of the airport.
+One explanation for this affection is the significance of the position on the city map.
+The Urania towers over the confluence of the Donaukanal and the River Wien.
+It also marks the edge of the old town as you drive east in the direction of the airport.

-Culturally, the Urania left an indelible mark on the psyche of the Viennese by introducing them to the wonders of modern science among a variety of other educational activities (these were pre-Internet and TV days).
+Culturally, the Urania also left an indelible mark on the psyche of the Viennese by introducing them to the wonders of modern science as part of a variety of educational activities (these were pre-Internet and TV days).

 The building has since seen adaptations, additions and refurbishments, not least because of WWII damage.
 But it remains largely true to Fabiani’s concept.

-And the Urania largely retains its original purpose, too.
+And the Urania also retains its original purpose to a large extent.

-The location still houses a public observatory and the Urania Kino (one of the host cinemas for Vienna’s most prestigious film festival: the Viennale.
+The location still houses a public observatory, and the Urania Kino serves as one of the host cinemas for Vienna’s most prestigious film festival: the Viennale.
 The VHS Urania community college offers dozens of (mostly evening) classes.